Tax info for fraud victims

 If your corrected 1099-G arrives after April 15

-The IRS website has a taxpayer guide to identity theft and info about how and when individuals should file 2020 taxes.
+In addition, the IRS recently published guidance for victims of unemployment benefits-related identity theft.
+Visit the IRS website for a taxpayer guide to identity theft and info about how and when individuals should file 2021 taxes.
 We can’t provide tax advice or additional guidance in this situation.